morzen/LinkedInFinder/README.md

 This script uses:
 Selenium (might have to pip3 install that)

-You will also need to enter your credential for linkedin User id and password (I suggest creating a fake account)
+step1: enter your credential for linkedin User id and password  line 25 & 26 (I suggest creating a fake account)

-Once all that is done put your list of URL linkedin profile in ListURL.txt the result will appear in a file called TempResult.txt
+step2: Once all that is done put your list of URL linkedin profile in ListURL.txt the result will appear in a file called TempResult.txt

+run the program with "python3 LinkedInFinder.py" whle being in the repository folder

+extra-step 3: if a problem arrive due to the gecko driver look for a newer version

 WORD OF WARNING